Ethical Investing: How You Can and Why You Should

 The first step towards positive investing is to identify what social, environmental, and other ethical issues are most important to you.
 Areas of concern can be wide ranging, from animal testing to gambling, from human rights to nuclear power, from environmental enhancement to community projects.
 Identifying these areas will reflect the type of companies you want to invest in or to avoid.

 It is important, however, to remember that there is no such thing as a perfect company.
 All are involved in activities that someone somewhere will object to, and none go far enough in terms of positive social and environmental contribution to satisfy everyone all of the time.
 Ethical investment is about compromising and prioritising.

 Ethical investment is not confined to shares traded in stock exchanges.
 Many investors prefer to back individual projects or causes.
 Such directed investment is known by a variety of terms including ‘alternative’ investment, ‘mission-based’ investment and ‘socially directed’ investment.
 The cause-based investment sector is currently dominated by financial institutions such as Triodos Bank and the Ecology Building Society, although it also includes ethical companies who raise money directly from stakeholders by selling ‘ethical shares’.

 Good for everybody

-Companies, too, can benefit.
-Over £3 billion is already invested in companies screened for good social, environmental and ethical practice by retail investors.
-Many churches and charities, pension schemes and local authorities are also investing according to socially responsible investment policies.
-That means money is being consciously diverted from companies that cannot demonstrate this good practice.
+Companies, too, can benefit from ethical investment.
+Money is being consciously diverted from companies who cannot demonstrate good practice.
 Many investors are also engaging with companies in which they invest, or are considering investing in, to persuade them to improve their policies and practices.